 A cat that will not allow humans to handle or touch it.

 These cats are trapped in a live trap, transported to be fixed, then released back into their environment once they are healthy enough.
-These cats will also have their ears tipped so the community knows that they are fixed!
+These cats will also be vaccinated for Rabies and have their ears tipped so the community knows that they are fixed!
 We can prevent so many unwanted litters not only at your home but in the community as well.